MLGJPrime/etch-a-sketch/README.md

 ## Usage

 To use Etch-A-Sketch, simply hover over the cells in the grid to draw.
-To change the grid size, click the "New Grid" button and enter the desired number of cells per side.
-To switch between light and dark themes, click the "Toggle Theme" button.
+To change the grid size, click the "Change Grid Size" button and enter the desired number of cells per side.
+To switch between light and dark themes, click the "Toggle Dark Theme" button.